vtbag/utensil-drawer/README.md

 ## !!!
 News !!!

+> ### The `declarative-names` script now supports `:in-viewport`!
+>
+> Do many of the elements you want to automatically add view-transition-names to fall outside the viewport?
+The declarative-names script now supports a new pseudo-class that you can add at the end of selectors.
+By using `:in-viewport`, only the elements overlapping with the current viewport will be named!

+For details see https://vtbag.dev/tools/utensil-drawer/

+## What happened before?

 > mayStartViewTransition() gets better and better.
 Not only overhauled, refactored, optimized and thoroughly tested...

 > ...now also supports an option that **rewrites view transition types** as CSS classes added to the :root element!
 In combination with the `postcss-active-view-transition-type` PostCSS plugin, you can use view transition types from Level 2 of the View Transition API even in browsers that only support Level 1 view transitions, yet.
 Looking at you, Firefox (Nightly).

-For details see https://vtbag.dev/tools/utensil-drawer/

-## What happened before?

-> Here are two exciting (still experimental) additions:

 * **Access morph animation parameters directly in CSS!**
 You can now access the key parameters of each morph animation in CSS rules!
 Make them available as CSS pseudo properties on your `::view-transition-group` elements.
 Calculate animation values based on old and new positions, widths, and heights.
 Let the `vectors` script handle the JavaScript while you create pure CSS styles that go far beyond basic morphs!